Nachiket-2024/nearby_users/README.md

 | POST   | `/fetch-users/`   | Fetch and store N random users         |
 | GET    | `/random-user/`   | Return a random user from the database |
 | GET    | `/nearest-users/` | Return K nearest users to a given user |

 ---

+## Deploying the App

+You can deploy this app using Docker on any platform that supports containerized apps.

+### Railway

+1. **Make your GitHub repository public** (or provide Railway access).
+2. **Connect your GitHub repository** to Railway.
+3. **Choose the Dockerfile option** — Railway will automatically build and deploy the app.
+4. **Configure environment variables** (like database URL or others) if needed, via the Railway dashboard.

+---

+### Vercel

+Vercel is mainly optimized for frontend apps (Next.js, React, etc.), not backend APIs like FastAPI.

+For full-stack deployment, **use Railway, Render, or Fly.io**, or you can **host manually on a VPS**.

+---

+### Render

+Render is a cloud platform where you can deploy Dockerized applications like this one.
+It also supports auto-deployment via GitHub.

+1. **Connect your GitHub repository** to Render.
+2. Choose the **Docker** option to deploy.
+3. Render will automatically detect and deploy the application using the provided Dockerfile.
+4. **Set up any necessary environment variables** in the Render dashboard.

+---